Regina Public Library: Regent Place Library

 Regent Place Library is currently located in the northern area of Regina at 331 Albert Street in the Market Mall.
 In 1966, Regina Public Library opened its first shopping mall location in what was then known as Regent Park Branch.
-Nearly thirty years later, Regent Place Library moved to a different location at Albert St. and 5th Street.
+Nearly thirty years later, Regent Place Library moved to a different location at Albert Street and 5th Street.

 In August 2012, Regent Place Library moved two blocks south to its current location.
-The Library is a full-service branch, which offers free public programs for all ages, access to computer workstations, and a variety of collections.
+It is a full-service branch, which offers free public programs for all ages, access to computer workstations, and a variety of collections.

 Sherwood Village Library

 Sherwood Village Library is located in the northwest area of Regina, near the Rochdale Crossing on Rochdale Blvd.
-This is a full-service Library that offers free public programs for all ages and houses a wide variety of collections.
+This full-service library offers free public programs for all ages and houses a wide variety of collections.

 Sunrise Library

 Sunrise Library shares its facilities with the Sandra Schmirler Leisure Centre, located in southeast Regina.
-Sunrise Library first opened its doors to the public in 1990 and since then has operated a small branch with a wide variety of programs, services, and collections.
+Sunrise Library opened in 1990 and since then has operated a small branch with a wide variety of programs, services, and collections.